 Aluminum chassis; Vivid, high-res screen; Great performance; Runs cool

-The Acer Chromebook 13 is a premium Chrome OS laptop with superfast performance and a sleek aluminum chassis, but its high-res display should be brighter.
+The Acer Chromebook 13 is a premium Chrome OS laptop with superfast performance and a sleek aluminum chassis, but those features come at a price.

 The Chromebook 13 has several interesting features you don't typically find in a Chromebook.
 While it doesn't support touch, the Chromebook 13 flaunts a high-res display, and its U-series Intel processors provide excellent performance compared to competing machines.